Test in a live environment

 IRON VB CONVERTER ERROR developers@ironsoftware.com

 In this source code, the class name (rectangle) and the property names (length, Width) violate style and consistency rules.
-Additionally, the method names (calculate_area, GetPerimeter) have an inconsistent casing, so the Visual Studio will show a warning.
+Additionally, the method names (calculate_area, GetPerimeter) have an inconsistent casing, so Visual Studio will show a warning.

-IronPDF is a leading C# PDF library that empowers developers to effortlessly create, edit, and manipulate PDFs within their .NET projects.
-Whether you need to convert HTML pages to PDF, generate dynamic PDF files, or extract information from existing ones, IronPDF provides a user-friendly API that simplifies the process.
+Explore the Capabilities of IronPDF is a leading C# PDF library that empowers developers to effortlessly create, edit PDF Documents with IronPDF, and manipulate Existing PDFs within their .NET projects.
+Whether you need to convert HTML to PDF, generate dynamic PDF files, or extract text and images from PDFs, IronPDF provides a user-friendly API that simplifies the process.
 It uses a .NET Chromium engine to render HTML pages into PDF files, making it an essential tool for software engineers working with C#.
-IronPDF’s compatibility spans across .NET Core (8, 7, 6, 5, and 3.1+), .NET Standard (2.0+), and .NET Framework (4.6.2+), and it supports various project types, including web (Blazor and WebForms), desktop (WPF and MAUI), and console applications.
+IronPDF’s compatibility spans across .NET Core (8, 7, 6, 5, and 3.1+), .NET Standard (2.0+), and .NET Framework (4.6.2+), and it supports various project types including web (Blazor and WebForms), desktop (WPF and MAUI), and console applications.
 When you need your PDFs to look like HTML, IronPDF delivers accuracy, ease of use, and speed.

 using IronPdf;